 - Whānau+Kai: Families and food

-We want to create and sustain a beautiful and inspiring cultural event that honours and celebrates who we are and our island home; and celebrates and honours the year just passed and offer opportunities to express our hopes, dreams and aspirations for the future.
+We want to create and sustain a beautiful and inspiring distinctive New Zealand legacy cultural event that honours and celebrates who we are and our island home; that celebrates and honours the year just passed and expresses our hopes, dreams and aspirations for the future.